 Immediately after delivery and for the first 24 hours, ice or cold packs may be used to relieve the pain and swelling.
-Anesthetics can be applied to the skin.
-Washing the area around the vagina with warm water 2 or 3 times a day helps reduce tenderness.
+Anesthetic creams or sprays can be applied to the skin.
+Washing the area around the vagina with warm water 2 or 3 times a day may help reduce tenderness.
 Warm sitz baths can help relieve pain.
 Sitz baths are taken in a sitting position with water covering only the perineum and buttocks.
 Women should be careful when sitting down and, if sitting is painful, use a doughnut-shaped pillow.

 Pushing during delivery can cause or worsen hemorrhoids.
-Pain caused by hemorrhoids can by relieved by warm sitz baths and applying a gel containing a local anesthetic.
+Pain caused by hemorrhoids can be relieved by warm sitz baths and applying a gel containing a local anesthetic.

 The breasts may be enlarged, tight, and sore because they are engorged with milk.
 Engorgement occurs during the early stages of milk production (lactation).

 For mothers who are not going to breastfeed, the following can help: